BrandonKenter/HomiTesting/README.md

 ## Usage instruction

-The functions we have now can be summarized in three main features:
+The functions we have now can be summarized in four main features:

 - Create account & account management

 - My rental  management

 - Create complain case & case tracing

+- Rating system

 And two additional features: